December 10, 2024

 Prevention and Treatment

-• Cut away affected leaves or stems using sterilized scissors.
+• Cut the affected leaves or stems and remove them.

 5. Sudden Leaf Drop